Pesma za Evroviziju '25

 Pesma za Evroviziju '25 (Песма за Евровизију '25; PzE '25) was the fourth edition of Pesma za Evroviziju, the national final organised by Radio Television of Serbia (RTS) to select the Serbian entry for the Eurovision Song Contest 2025.
 The selection consisted of two semi-finals held on 25 and 26 February 2025, respectively, and a final on 28 February 2025, all presented by Dragana Kosjerina and Kristina Radenković.

 Format and production

 In 2024, RTS confirmed that the national final format Pesma za Evroviziju would once again be organised to determine its representative at the Eurovision Song Contest 2025.
 The selection consisted of two semi-finals on 25 and 26 February 2025, and a final on 28 February 2025, with the original dates having been 25, 27 February and 1 March.
 Fifteen contestants competed in each semi-final, with eight qualifying for the final from each.

-Slaven Došlo, who had hosted Pesma za Evroviziju '24, was announced as a co-host for the second year in a row.
-However, on 20 February 2025, Došlo announced his resignation from the role, joining Bojana Vunturišević in boycotting RTS due to its way of reporting on the 2024–present Serbian anti-corruption protests.
-On 24 February, it was revealed that Đorđe Živadinović would also not be fulfilling his previously announced role as a presenter.

 Competing entries

 On 18 July 2024, RTS opened an online form for interested artists to submit their entries.
 The submission period was supposed to last until 1 November 2024, but the window was extended until 10 November a few days before the intended closing time.
 Performers were required to hold Serbian citizenship, whilst there were no limitations as to whom could be a songwriter.
 At least 51% of lyrics of the submitted entries had to be in one of the official languages of Serbia.
 At the closing of the deadline, 222 entries had been submitted.

 30 competing acts were selected and announced on 10 December 2024.
 Returnees to the Serbian national final include: